 By now, most people have received the five-plus-a-day message loud and clear, but many of us are still falling short.
 To clear any confusion (how many ‘portions’ are in a smoothie?
 Do potatoes count?), here is the HFG guide to five-plus-a-day.

 Eat at least five portions of vegetables and fruit each day

 …and you will be a step closer to improving your health and controlling your weight.

-The 2008/09 New Zealand Adult Nutrition Survey found that around 40 per cent of men and 28 per cent of women are not eating the recommended three or more servings of vegetables each day, and 45 per cent of men and 34 per cent of women fell short of eating the recommended two or more servings of fruit each day.
-And as far as veges go, it’s an even gloomier picture for children and young people, with around 60 per cent not eating three or more serves each day.
+A 2008/09 Adult Nutrition Survey found that around 40 per cent of men and 28 per cent of women are not eating the recommended three or more servings of vegetables each day, and 45 per cent of men and 34 per cent of women fell short of eating the recommended two or more servings of fruit each day.
+And as far as veggies go, it’s an even gloomier picture for children and young people, with around 60 per cent not eating three or more serves each day.

 Encouragingly, many experts believe that getting to grips with what five-plus-a-day actually means — and seeing how easy it is to achieve — can help motivate us so that we quickly reach that daily figure.
 Then it won’t be long before we start noticing the benefits to our health.

 All varieties of vegetables and fruit count towards your five-plus-a-day, whether fresh, frozen, canned or dried.

 They don’t have to be cooked separately or eaten separately — vegetables added to stir-fries, stews, soups, casseroles, pasta or rice dishes and sauces are all included.
 You can also count:

 With fruit juice, we count one small glass as one portion, but drinking more than this doesn’t increase your total because, unlike whole fruits, pure juices are low in fibre.
 We recommend juice as an additional serve rather than replacing a piece of fruit.